 You should also keep in mind that there are many different features you can choose from when it comes to trail cameras.
 You will therefore have to do some research into which features fit your needs, so make sure to do some research (you can read trail camera reviews) to make the process of finding the best fit for your needs as easy as possible.

 After mounting the camera, the final step would be adjusting the settings.
 This also plays a big part in the outcome of the image capturing.
 Depending on the situation, the settings that would be best for you may vary.
-For example, if your camera will be mounted on a high level and out of the animal’s main line of sight, you can choose to use the burst or video mode.
+As mentioned in trailcameras.reviews, if your camera will be mounted on a high level and out of the animal’s main line of sight, you can choose to use the burst or video mode.
 However, if your camera is mounted in a position that could get easily picked up by the animal, these two settings would not be suitable since they would spook the animal.

 Some trail cameras allow adjusting the sensitivity level of the IR sensor.
 If your camera does support this feature, put it on high for open areas and on low for areas with a lot of brush and grass around.